 The Ellis Foundation has a complete approach to college scholarships.
-We don’t just throw money at education—we make it stick.
-We’ve developed a unique holistic system that addresses the needs of students both on and off-campus.
+We don’t just throw money at education - we make it stick by addressing the needs of students both on and off-campus.

-We work with high school counselors to identify students with the ability and determination to complete post-secondary education or training.
-All scholarship candidates are interviewed in person or via video-conference.
+We work with high school counselors to identify students with the ability and determination to complete post-secondary education.
+All scholarship candidates are interviewed in person or via video-call.

-The Ellis Scholarship pays up to $1,000 per semester for up to eight consecutive semesters.
-We also encourage our students to explore additional scholarship opportunities as well as find part-time work, particularly in their degree field.
+We pay up to $1,000 per semester for up to eight consecutive semesters and encourage our students to explore additional scholarship opportunities as well as find part-time work, particularly in their degree field.

 Getting into college isn’t the hard part.
-The real feat is getting students out the “back door” with the educational credentials needed for gainful employment.
+The real feat is ensuring students graduate with the credentials needed for gainful employment.
 For this reason, we don’t just offer a one-year award.
 We work with students for up to eight consecutive semesters.

-Our scholarship is paid directly to the college or university and covers college-billed expenses only.
-This ensures that donor funds go directly to education, not iPads or flat-screen TVs.
+Our scholarships are paid directly to the college or university and cover college-billed expenses only.
+This ensures that donor funds go directly into students’ education and nowhere else.

 Tracking Student Performance

 We convey clear expectations and require accountability.
 Student performance is monitored directly from the college or university.
 If grades drop below our required GPA, the student is contacted directly.
-We hold students responsible for their performance but work with them to develop successful strategies.
+We hold students responsible for their performance while working with them to develop successful strategies.

-We pair our scholarships with a proven mentoring program aimed at college success and degree completion.
+We pair our scholarships with an expert mentor using a proven mentoring program targeted to college success and degree completion.

 A Message from Chris Ellis, President